Penzance railway station: Services

+The longest distance train service in the United Kingdom for many years ran from Aberdeen to Penzance with a journey time of around 13 hours.
+Since May 2025 the service only runs between Aberdeen and Plymouth.

 Freight and mail

-The WCR station had both a goods shed and a locomotive shed between the passenger station and the sea, and when a fire destroyed the goods shed in 1876 the building was enlarged considerably incorporating the original locomotive shed which had been replaced by one on the opposite side of the line near the end of the retaining wall, which in turn was replaced by the new Penzance Traction Maintenance Depot outside the station at Long Rock.
-In the first decade of the 20th century Penzance was typically handling 45,000 tons of goods each year.
+The WCR station had both a goods shed and a locomotive shed between the passenger station and the sea; when a fire destroyed the goods shed in 1876, the building was enlarged considerably incorporating the original locomotive shed which had been replaced by one on the opposite side of the line near the end of the retaining wall, which in turn was replaced by the new Penzance Traction Maintenance Depot outside the station at Long Rock.
+In the first decade of the 20th century, Penzance was typically handling 45,000 tons of goods each year.

-In November 1882 there were complaints about the paving, rail tracks and the difficulty for traffic to pass on the Albert Pier.
+In November 1882, there were complaints about the paving, rail tracks and the difficulty for traffic to pass on the Albert Pier.
 The Borough Council requested the Railway Company to replace the paving with granite setts before relaying the rails.

-When the expansion of 1937 doubled the number of platform faces, the fourth face was outside the overall roof, and this was used for mail and parcels traffic as access to the road was provided.
+When the expansion of 1937 doubled the number of platform faces, the fourth face was outside the overall roof; this was used for mail and parcels traffic as access to the road was provided.

-In 1987 the goods facilities were removed and the land levelled for use as a car park.
+In 1987, the goods facilities were removed and the land levelled for use as a car park.